EmberEmu/Hexi/README.md

 When using `binary_stream`, strings are always treated as null-terminated.
 Writing a `char*`, `std::string_view` or `std::string` will always write a terminating byte to the stream.
 If you require otherwise, use one of the `put` functions.

 Likewise, reading to `std::string` assumes the buffer contains a null-terminator.
 If it does not, an empty string will be returned.
+If you know the length of the string or need to support a custom terminating/sentinel value, use `get()` and `find_first_of()`.

 <img src="docs/assets/frog-what-else-is-in-the-box.png" alt="What else is in the box?">